Blackboard Jungle: Cultural impact

-Blackboard Jungle is cited alongside The Wild One and Rebel Without a Cause as one of the most influential films for the newly emerging 1950s youth culture.
+Blackboard Jungle is cited together with The Wild One and Rebel Without a Cause as one of the most influential films for the newly emerging 1950s youth culture.
 The film marked the rock and roll revolution by featuring Bill Haley & His Comets' "Rock Around the Clock", initially a B-side, over the film's opening credits (with a lengthy drum solo introduction, unlike the originally released single), as well as in the first scene, in an instrumental version in the middle of the film, and at the close of the movie, establishing that song as an instant hit.
 The record had been released the previous year, gaining only limited sales.
 But, popularized by its use in the film, "Rock Around the Clock" reached number one on the Billboard charts and remained there for eight weeks.
 In some theaters, when the film was in the first release, the song was not heard at all at the beginning of the film because rock and roll was considered a bad influence.
 Despite this, other instances of the song were not cut.

 In the book, The Films of the Fifties: The American State of Mind, author Andrew Dowdy describes a crucial scene in which the students destroy Joshua Edwards (Richard Kiley)'s collection of rare swing records; "They destroy his version of American popular culture, while the soundtrack blares their own competing music: rock and roll."

-Ted Mahar, writing for the The Oregonian notes the change of teenagers from the mid-1950s, instigated by Blackboard Jungle and Rebel Without a Cause:
+Ted Mahar, writing for The Oregonian notes the change of teenagers from the mid-1950s, instigated by Blackboard Jungle and Rebel Without a Cause:

 Before, high schoolers were epitomized by Andy Hardy, Archie Andrews, Betty, Veronica, and Henry Aldrich, kids whose biggest worries involved proms, football, homework and doings at the soda fountain.
 From 1955 on, high school problems were the kind that make teens lives miserable, as films became dramas about scarring emotional and social problems, not light comedies.